Office hours: Mon - Thurs 08:30 - 18:00

 Day 1 - Arrive in Venasque

-Arrive Venasque, settle in and take a moment to explore this pretty hilltop village before your supper-with-a-view in the terrace restaurant.
+Arrive Venasque, settle in and take a moment to explore this pretty hilltop village before your supper-with-a-view in one of the village restaurants.

 Day 2 - Venasque circular walk

 Today’s lung-expanding walk follows a variety of national and local footpath signs.
 There are some steep climbs – but the views merit the effort, taking you up to and under the Rocher des Trois Luisants.
 After an exposed walk along the top of the ridge, there is an initially gentle descent through some forest and a steeper, stonier descent to the east of Mont Serein to the valley bottom.
 Your climb back up to Venasque has fine afternoon views over to Mont Ventoux.
-(Medium-hard: 6¼ hrs, 17 km, CUS 600m OR medium: shorter circuit of 5¾ hrs, 16 km, CUSs 525m, easier descent).
+(Medium-hard: 6½hrs walking (allow 8¾hrs), 17km (11miles), CUS 600m) OR medium: shorter circuit of 5¾ hrs walking (allow 7¾ hrs), 16 km (10 miles), CUSs 525m, easier descent).
 Alternatives – visit the village’s tourist information centre (closed Monday, and Sunday morning) and try one of their suggested local walks, or just relax.

 Day 3 - Venasque to Mazan

-A gentler day’s walk, along paths and tracks, and some asphalt … and no great peaks you may be relieved to learn.
-Following your descent from Venasque the path winds through a narrow gorge, before opening out to take you eventually through Malemort du Comtat, in whose centre are some impressive doors and doorways, clustered around the restored 12th century church.
-If you have time, pay a visit to the Musée Agricole, before continuing on to the fortified village of Mazan by way of an historic track.
-(Easy-medium: 4½ hrs, 14 km, CUSs 375m)
+A gentle day’s walk, along paths and tracks, and some asphalt … and no great peaks, you may be relieved to learn.
+Following your descent from Venasque, the path winds through a narrow gorge before opening out to take you eventually through Malemort du Comtat, in whose centre are some impressive doors and doorways, clustered around the restored 12th century church.
+Then continue on to the fortified village of Mazan by way of an historic track.
+(Easy-medium: 4½ hrs walking (allow 6 hrs), 14 km (9 miles), CUSs 375m)

 Day 4 - Mazan to Le Barroux

-A bucolic morning’s walk past olive and cherry tree groves en route to the hilltop village of Crillon le Brave and a picnic lunch stop in its shadow … or a well-earned croque monsieur after a climb up to a bar at its top.
+A bucolic morning past olive and cherry tree groves en route to the hilltop village of Crillon le Brave and a picnic lunch stop in its shadow … or a well-earned croque monsieur after a climb up to a bar at its top.
 The afternoon’s walk is a minor switchback, through a sea of vineyards (with tantalising glimpses of your next night’s stop) and a wooded section, passing the Lac du Paty before another swiftly steep climb up into Le Barroux’s narrow streets below its 12th century castle.
-(Medium-hard: 6½ hrs, 19 km, CUSs 690m).
-Alternative – lift with the luggage the whole way, or walk as far as Crillon (Easy-medium: 3½ hrs, 12 km, CUSs 340m) then call ahead to the hotel to arrange a taxi pickup (pay locally).
+(Medium-hard: 6hrs walking (allow 8hrs), 21km (13miles), CUSs 700m).
+Alternative – lift with the luggage the whole way.

 Day 6 - Circular hike through the Dentelles de Montmirail